-While some dismiss the window of opportunity that training provides, our experience with thousands of clients has shown us that having your carbohydrates post workout can really help with building muscle and losing fat.
+While some dismiss the window of opportunity that training provides, our experience with thousands of clients has shown us that having your carbohydrates post-workout can really help with building muscle and losing fat.

 3. Thyroid output.

-Carbs can affect thyroid function directly due to the role insulin has in the conversion of the inactive T4 hormone, into the active T3 hormone (responsible for healthy metabolism).
+Carbs can affect thyroid function directly due to the role insulin has in the conversion of the inactive T4 hormone, into the active T3 hormone (responsible for a healthy metabolism).

 4. Better sleep

 There are two times in the day we like to add carbohydrates: after training, and before bed.
 Simply put, carbs at night can help ‘relax’ the body and improve your sleep.
 To read more on how to use food for better sleep, click here.